MISanjaI/test-SonarQube/README.md

     unzip sonarqube-<version>.zip -d /opt/sonarqube
 ----------------------------------------------------------------------------------

 == You have the freedom to choose any database that suits your needs or requirements.
-I choose POSTGRESQL for this one !!! ==
+I choose PostgreSQL for this one !!! ==

 STEP 3: Database Setup (PostgreSQL)